 The Institute of Chartered Secretaries and Administrators is incorporated and governed by Royal Charter.
 Royal Charters are awarded to bodies that work in the public interest and can demonstrate pre-eminence, stability, and permanence in their field.
 ICSA’s Royal Charter was granted in 1902 and has been subject to a number of revisions throughout subsequent years.
-Recently in 2015, ICSA’s byelaws were revised and updated and subsequently passed by Her Majesty’s Privy Council on 20 January 2016.
+Following member approval at the October 2017 Annual General Meeting, ICSA’s Charter and byelaws were revised and updated and subsequently given Royal Assent by Her Majesty’s Privy Council on 8 February 2018.

 The Royal Charter continues to signal the vital role that we play in developing and supporting governance professionals.
 Members who complete their professional qualification can refer to themselves as ‘chartered’ – a by-word for professional competence.

 As a chartered body, the ICSA is not directly subject to the laws and codes of practice relating to companies.
 Instead, our constitution, governance, and operational arrangements are set out in our Royal Charter and byelaws.
 As best practice, we voluntarily apply the provisions of the UK Corporate Governance Code in preparing our annual report and accounts where it is reasonable to do so.